Saffron in Medicine?

 7- Saffron, crocins and crocetin inhibit breast cancer cell proliferation.

 8- Crocus sativus (most saffron research refers to the stigmas but often this is not made clear in research papers) inhibits histamine H1 receptors in animals, suggesting a potential use in allergic disorders.
 (Histamine is a biological amine that plays an important role in allergic responses.)

 9- Saffron may have a protective effect on the heart.

-10- A 2011 double blind, human trial found use of 100 mg of saffron daily has temporary immunomodulatory activities.
+10- 2011 double-blind, human trial found the use of 100 mg of saffron daily has temporary immunomodulatory activities.